Is a Part-Time MBA Program Worth It?

 Innovative online MBA programs offer students tremendous flexibility advantages.
 That’s because recent instructional technology advances now provide an online educational experience equivalent to and in many ways better than instruction on campus, yet unconstrained by distance or time.
-As a result, these online programs offer tremendous opportunities to students who cannot leave jobs to attend classes on campus, or who wish to attend better out-of-state universities without the expense and hassle of relocation.
+As a result, these online programs offer substantial opportunities to students who cannot leave jobs to attend classes on campus, or who wish to attend better out-of-state universities without the expense and hassle of relocation.
 Plus, for students who want to learn at their own pace, personalized online education provides an attractive alternative; motivated and gifted students, in particular, can thrive at the accelerated pace made possible by these online programs.

 Additional Financial Challenges

 Online programs also save students money.
-Even when tuition rates are identical, the online MBA programs can present more cost-effective alternatives to on-campus programs because of savings on costs like relocation, childcare, and transportation.
+Even when tuition rates are identical, the online MBA part-time programs can present more cost-effective alternatives to on-campus programs because of savings on costs like relocation, childcare, and transportation.

 An Interest in Developing Virtual Communication Skills

 Online collaboration through virtual teams is the future of business, and virtual communication skills are rapidly gaining significance.
 As Northeastern University suggests, multimedia tools and interactive classrooms provide students the opportunities to hone their virtual communication capabilities, boost knowledge retention, and engage in enhanced class discussions through online forums.